Skip to content

 If

-Evaluates a condition between inputs A and B and routes the output based on the result.
-It can either forward one of two provided inputs (TRUE_IN/FALSE_IN) or output a boolean, and supports lazy evaluation so only inputs required by the selected condition are executed.
+Evaluates a specified condition between inputs A and B and returns either a boolean result or one of two provided inputs based on the outcome.
+Supports a wide range of comparisons and a custom expression mode.
+Implements lazy evaluation so only inputs required to resolve the condition are computed.

 Preview